What is Honour Based Abuse?

-Violence can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.
+Abuse can occur when perpetrators perceive that a person has shamed the family and/or community by breaking their honour code.

-Honour based abuse cuts across all cultures, nationalities, faith groups and communities, usually where a culture is heavily male dominated.
+Honour based abuse occurs across all cultures, nationalities, faith groups and communities.
 Relatives, including females, may conspire, aid, abet or participate in honour based abuse, for what might seem a trivial transgression.

 - Forced marriage